dren-dk/light-motion/readme.md

 interface is not similarly secured, so anyone can stream from the camera without credentials.

-The ONVIF interface forces the client to hash the password, so the camera has to store the password to verify it, which is bad practice.
+The ONVIF interface forces the client to hash the password, so the camera has to store the password to verify it, which is bad practitce.

 Bottom line:
 * Cheap chinese ONVIF cameras are an insecure abomination out of the box
+* There is no way to really secure these cameras, so you have to rely on network segregation to keep the adversaries at bay.
 * If you choose a password, it will be stored and leaked when the camera is stolen.
 * RTSP is insecure, so never put these cameras on an untrusted network.